anthonychu/container-apps-nginx/README.md

 # Path-based routing solution in Azure Container Apps with NGINX

 Azure Container Apps is a fully managed serverless container service that enables you to deploy and run containerized applications without having to manage the infrastructure.

+By default, HTTP apps in Azure Container Apps are accessible via a public URL that is unique to the app.
+However, you can use a reverse proxy like NGINX to route traffic to multiple apps based on the path or hostname.

 In this tutorial, you'll learn how to use Azure Container Apps to configure path-based routing for a set of containerized applications using NGINX as a reverse proxy.

 ```mermaid
 graph LR